Phillies OF Herrera arrested in domestic case, put on leave

 The Phillies did not play on Memorial Day.

 When Atlantic City police officers arrived at the casino at 8:33 p.m., they saw the 20-year-old Philadelphia woman speaking with security officers.
-“The victim had visible signs of injury to her arms and neck that was sustained after being assaulted by her boyfriend, David Odúbel Herrera, during a dispute,” police said, adding that the woman declined medical treatment.
+She declined medical treatment for her injuries.

-Herrera was arrested without incident in his hotel room.
+Herrera was arrested without incident in his hotel room, police said.
 It could not immediately be determined if he has hired a lawyer who could comment on his behalf.

-MLB and the players’ association agreed to a domestic violence policy in 2015, giving the commissioner the right to investigate and impose discipline.
-If discipline is warranted, a paid leave can be converted to a suspension without pay.
-Players cited previously under the policy include José Reyes, Aroldis Chapman, Yasiel Puig, Héctor Olivera, Jeurys Familia, Steven Wright, Miguel Sanó and Addison Russell.
+Players cited previously under MLB’s domestic violence policy include José Reyes, Aroldis Chapman, Yasiel Puig, Héctor Olivera, Jeurys Familia, Steven Wright, Miguel Sanó and Addison Russell.

 Follow Wayne Parry at http://twitter.com/WayneParryAC